Dedicated to the security of Ubuntu

 Critical security fixes with zero downtime

-The Canonical Livepatch Service lets you apply kernel fixes in seconds, without restarting your Ubuntu 16.04 LTS and Ubuntu 14.04 LTS systems.
+The Canonical Livepatch Service lets you apply kernel fixes in seconds, without restarting your Ubuntu 18.04 LTS, 16.04 LTS or 14.04 ESM systems.
 Fewer reboots removes the operational burden associated planned downtimes for upgrades.
 It also means improved service availability and systems that are more compliant and secure.

 Be compliant and FIPS certified